SamSlutz/Stochastic-Probability-Model/README.md

 # Portfolio

-Understanding the structure of decision making in card games, whether by building an exact probability solver or mapping every line of a combo.
+Understanding the structure of decision making in card games by building an exact probability solver.

 ## [`probability-model/`](./probability-model)